SirriRyisa/covid-19-data/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone the repository by running git clone `https://github.com/tariktesfa/COVID-19-Data.git`
+- Clone the repository by running git clone
-- Navigate to the folder cd covid-19-data
 - Install packages by running `npm install`
 - Run the app by running `npm start`